 The CIG has assessed the seasonal and interannual consequences of climate variability for PNW hydrology and water resources, finding that:

 - Dry winter weather and warm spring temperatures – a more common occurrence during warm phase El Niño/Southern Oscillation (ENSO) events or a warm phase Pacific Decadal Oscillation (PDO) - lead to lower springtime snowpack and streamflow during spring and summer in snowmelt-driven rivers.
 As a result, flooding is less likely and drought more likely during warm phase ENSO (El Niño) and PDO.
 The opposite is true for cool phase ENSO (La Niña) and PDO.
 PNW winters tend to be cooler and wetter during cool phase ENSO and PDO, resulting in higher than average winter snowpack and spring and summer streamflow in snowmelt-driven rivers.
 ENSO and PDO also can act in combination, with the largest changes observed when the two are “in-phase,” i.e., El Niño combined with warm PDO or La Niña combined with cool PDO.
-These features are evident in Figure 2 (Hamlet and Lettenmaier 1999; Miles et al. 2000; Mote et al. 2003; Hamlet et al., in review).
+These features are evident in Figure 2 (Hamlet and Lettenmaier 1999; Miles et al. 2000; Mote et al. 2003).

 click image to enlarge